Here's a PowerShell script that removes empty folders recursively:

 Remove-Item

-The logic is following:
+The logic is as follows:

-- Get all directories recursively, use
+- Get all directories recursively; use

 - Remove the folder